Rates

 • Fishing Gear (optional)

-• Cooler – esp. in the summertime if you plan on keeping any fish
+• Cooler – Must have one in the summertime if you plan on keeping any fish

 I will have all the fishing tackle you will need on board, including quality rods/reels, lures and/or flies and so on.
 You are welcome to bring your own tackle if you choose.
 Please let me know in advance if you reel left or right-handed and I will have the appropriate outfits ready for you.